dsakurai/TTK-demo-install/ReadMe.md

 About
 -----

-You can install a demo enviroment of [Topology ToolKit](https://topology-tool-kit.github.io/installation.html) (TTK) semi-automatically with this project.
+This project lets you install a demo enviroment of [Topology ToolKit](https://topology-tool-kit.github.io/installation.html) (TTK) semi-automatically with a single command.
 OpenMP is enabled when detected, but the installation contains only minimal features in order for the install to succeed in various environments.

 There's no warranty as usual; utilize this project at your own risk and back up your files frequently.